Check out our Digital Fitness for the World app now available for free.

 Assess the current environment and challenges.
 Identify the size and nature of your organisation’s skills gaps and mismatches, where to start and what to prioritise.
 Define your future workforce and understand the impact of automation.
 Validate the case for change.

 Digital transformation starts with you.
 Benchmark the digital fitness and capabilities of your teams in the digital transformation ecosystem.
-The Digital Fitness Assessment workforce transformation engine (and associated APP) is based on leading academic research from PwC’s Katzenbach Center – experts in organisational behavioral and cultural change – combined with over 10 years of data from surveying Digital Leaders across multiple industries.
+The Digital Fitness Assessment workforce transformation engine (and associated app) is based on leading academic research from PwC’s Katzenbach Center - experts in organisational behavioral and cultural change - combined with over 10 years of data from surveying digital leaders across multiple industries.

 Create and deploy programmes which harness the organisation's culture and use key behavioural economic principles to deliver the right learning experience and rapid results.
-Create buy-in and align rewards and incentives, free up time for learning, design for an engaging learning experience and focus on targeted personal transformation journeys.
+Create buy-in and align rewards and incentives, free up time for learning, design an engaging learning experience and focus on targeted personal transformation journeys.

 In today’s digital world, our purpose is strongly anchored in building trust with our clients and helping our clients build resilience with theirs.
 Upskilling plays a key role here, in helping the world continually grow and evolve with the dynamicity of digital.
-With PwC’s Academy, we have launched masterclasses on digital themes and topics, conducted by world-class experts in the field, to help you empower your team with new skills for the new world.
+With PwC’s Academy, we have launched masterclasses on digital themes and topics, conducted by leading professionals in the field, to help you empower your team with new skills for the new world.

 How ready are you for the impact of automation and technology on your job?
 Here’s what more than 2,000 Singaporeans told us.
 Download the full report here.